-- (1) The number of individuals who have claimed the credit, the amount allowed as credits, and the additional number of individuals covered by long-term care insurance as a result of the credit; and - (2) the savings under the State's medical assistance program as a result of additional individuals being covered by long-term care insurance as a result of the credit.
+- (1) The number of individuals who have claimed the credit, the amount allowed as credits, and the additional number of individuals covered by long-term care insurance as a result of the credit; and - (2) The savings under the State's medical assistance program as a result of additional individuals being covered by long-term care insurance as a result of the credit.

 The credit is allowed for no more than \$500 of the eligible long-term care insurance premiums - as defined under \$ 213(d)(10) of the Internal Revenue Code - paid on behalf of each covered individual during the tax year.
 Under this section, premiums are limited to certain amounts based on the age of the insured and are adjusted annually for inflation based on the medical care cost component of the Consumer Price Index.
-The maximum credit for those 40 or under was increased to \$320 beginning in tax year 2009, and since eligible premiums for all other age groups exceed \$500, the maximum credit for everyone over age 40 was \$500.
+The maximum credit for those 40 or under was increased to \$330 beginning in tax year 2010, and since eligible premiums for all other age groups exceed \$500, the maximum credit for everyone over age 40 was \$500.
 The credit is available not only for premiums paid for the taxpayer and the taxpayer's spouse, but also for those paid for a parent or stepparent, child or grandchild.

 Table 1 below shows summary data related to the credit.
-For tax year 2009, 208 fewer credits were claimed than in 2008, for a difference of \$122,462.
+For tax year 2010, 19 more credits and \$57,045 more in credits were claimed than in 2009.